linode/docs/docs/development/version-control/manage-source-code-versions-with-subversion.md

         chgrp -R svnuser /srv/svn/subversion-test

-4. In order to avoid permission conflicts with multiple users, set the "sticky" bit for the entire repository in a recursive fashion:
+4. In order to avoid permission conflicts with multiple users, set the *sticky bit* (`+s`) for the entire repository in a recursive (`-R`) fashion:

         chmod -R +s /srv/svn/subversion-test

     {{< caution >}}
-The sticky bit allows all users with access to the files (i.e. members of the group) to create files that are owned by the user and group that owns the directory, rather than by their own default user and group.
+The sticky bit allows all users with access to the files (i.e. members of the group) to create files that are owned by the user or group that owns the directory, rather than by their own default user and group.
 This also allows users to execute scripts in these directories as the user that owns them, and thus poses a potential security risk.
 See our [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups) guide for more information.
 {{< /caution >}}

 ### Configure the Apache Web Server

-{{< note >}}
-This section will demonstrate configuration on Debian and Ubuntu systems.
+This section demonstrates configuration for Debian and Ubuntu systems.
 Similar steps will work on other distributions.
-{{< /note >}}
+Please adjust accordingly.

+In this example, `subversion-test` corresponds to the name of the repository, and `/srv/www/svn.example.com` is a directory distinct from your Subversion repositories.
+Maintaining a separate `htpasswd` for each repository hosted on your Linode makes sense if each repository is used by a distinctly different set of users.
+Conversely, if each repository that you administer is used by a subset of a larger group of users you may wish to configure [user groups](/docs/web-servers/apache/apache-access-control/#access-control-lists-with-groups) to organize your users' access.

 1. Enable the `mod_dav_svn` and `mod_dav` Apache modules.
 This will make it possible to use the `WebDAV` system to access the Subversion repository.